rajanibajpai/Selenium-automation/README.md

 2. Install Eclipse and JDK library on your system.
 3. Create workspace on your system.
 3. Download Selenium library.
-4. Download POI library from https://www.apache.org/dyn/closer.lua/poi/release/bin/poi-bin-3.16-20170419.tar.gz
-5. Download latest version of pdfreport from https://oss.sonatype.org/content/repositories/releases/com/uttesh/pdfngreport/2.1.3/
-6. Import the JDK, TestNG, Selenium, POI and ext-lib library to your project
+4. Import Selenium library to your project.
-7. For TestNG, goto Eclipse Marketplace.
-Search TestNG and install
+5. Install TestNG.